Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization

 \section{Normalized Wolfe certificate}

 To guarantee that the iterates $\bcbra{f\brbra{\hat{x}^{t}}}$ converge to the true optimum $f^{*}$, Algorithm~\ref{alg:apex} requires prior knowledge of $\tilde{l}=f^{*}$.
 While this assumption holds in certain applications~\cite{dang2017linearly,devanathan2023polyak}, it is generally impractical in broader optimization settings.
-To address this limitation, we instead estimate a lower bound of $f^{*}$.
-Since the current function value provides a natural upper bound, we may set the target level as the midpoint between the lower and upper bounds, thereby approximating $f^{*}$.
+To address this limitation, we instead maintain an estimate of a lower bound on $f^{*}$.
+Since the current function value provides a natural upper bound, we choose a target level between the current lower and upper bounds.
 As optimization progresses, this estimate can be refined, ultimately leading to the exact optimum.